-- Type 2 diabetes is treated with lifestyle measures, drugs taken by mouth, and sometimes also insulin if the other treatments fail.
+A person can control type 2 diabetes with lifestyle measures, oral medication, injections, and also insulin if other treatments are not successful.

 Medications for type 1 diabetes

-Treatment for type 1 diabetes is always with insulin, to replace the body's absent insulin and keep blood sugar levels under control.
+Treatment for type 1 diabetes always involves insulin.
+This replaces absent insulin and keeps blood sugar levels under control.

 Insulin injections vary by how quickly they act, their peak action, and how long they last.
-The aim is to mimic how the body would produce insulin throughout the day and in relation to energy intake.
+The aim is to mimic how the body would produce insulin throughout the day to promote efficient energy intake.

-3. Intermediate-acting injections take effect after about 2 hours, and last for 18 to 26 hours:
+Intermediate-acting injections take effect after about 1 to 4 hours, and last for 12 to 18 hours:

-6. Rapid-acting inhaled insulin is breathed in, takes effect within 12 to 15 minutes, and lasts for 2.5 to 3 hours:
+People can breathe in rapid-acting inhalable insulin, which takes effect within 12 to 15 minutes and lasts for 2.5 to 3 hours:

 - Insulin human powder (Afrezza)